kevinka999/kevinka999/README.md

 # Hello guys, I'm Kevin Katzer :smile:

 ## Want to know a little about me?
-My name is Kevin Katzer, and I'm a Fullstack Web Developer from Brazil!
-Actually I'm working most with C# .NET, sometimes Core and sometimes Framework, everything will depends on the moon phase (just kidding).
+My name is Kevin Katzer and I'm a Fullstack Web Developer from Brazil!
+Actually I'm working mostly with C# .NET, sometimes Core and sometimes Framework.
+Everything depends on the moon phase (just kidding).
 I'm a frontend lover!
 Always liked to work with web and lately I'm in love with React.js.
-Behind the computer, I like to practice some sports, I'm very eclectic, so every week my sports schedule changes :P
+Away from the computer, I like to practice sports, I'm very eclectic so every week my sports schedule changes :P

 ### Feel free to make contact!
 [![Linkedin](https://img.shields.io/badge/Profile-on%20Linkedin%20-blue)](https://www.linkedin.com/in/kevin-katzer-618926152/)